thetestspecimen/linux-notes/yubikey.md

 This will create the .gnupg folder in your home directory and fetch the keys from the card.

 It is possible the above will fail, which I am currently seeing with a new Fedora 33 install.
-If that is the case I have found that it is some sort of conflict with pcscd.
+I have found that it is some sort of conflict with pcscd.
 A restart seems to sort it out:

 	sudo service pcscd restart